 Wildlife Rehabilitator Salary

 The U.S. Bureau of Labor Statistics does not have salary data specifically for wildlife rehabilitators but it does have wage information for animal care and service workers, the broader educational category for this profession.
 The mean annual wage for animal care and service workers is $23,580.
-Nonfarm animal caretakers, in particular, receive $22,970.
+Nonfarm animal caretakers, receive $22,970.
 This is lower than what $32,400 paid to animal trainers each year.
 Volunteer wildlife rehabilitators don’t receive pay.

 Wildlife Rehabilitator Career Outlook